guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 to the model code itself are documented in separately in the main model code in `model_changelog.txt`.

+- 5/31/2024, DRG
+  Removed references to `scale_dbspl`, an external function that is not provided with this code, and replaced them with an inline equivalent.

 - 5/22/2024, DRG
   Altered default `moc_delay` to be 25 ms, added some more parameters to the documentation inside the model function, and improved the usefulness of the `display_info` feature.

 - 5/21/2024, DRG
   Added a settle period that simulates responses to silence at the beginning of simulations.
 Also changed some internals of the Mex code so that all parameters exposed by the model can be passed in via the MATLAB interface.
 This now includes "dur_settle", the parameter that governs the duration of the settle period.
 The MATLAB wrapper for the Mex function now automatically zero pads the stimulus with a duration of silence equal to dur_settle before passing everything to the model.

 - 4/17/2024, DRG
   Further adjusted PLA approximation scheme parameters (see model changelog